-3.1.1.
+4.1.1.
 Making data Findable

-To be Findable

-- F1. (meta)data are assigned a globally unique and persistent identifier - F2. data are described with rich metadata (defined by R1 below) - F3. metadata clearly and explicitly include the identifier of the data it describes - F4. (meta)data are registered or indexed in a searchable resource will provide a web-based tool for searching, querying a large set of resources linked to challenges and emerging principles for data sharing.
-Besides, via WP4, MobiDataLab aims at developing the Transport Cloud, a prototype of platform for searching, accessing and fusing multimodal mobility data in the cloud.
-This platform will concentrate the most effective tools to facilitate access to and exchange of mobility data (by humans and machines) for MaaS companies and developers.
-It will allow the discovery of data for operations or research, static and dynamic, real-time data and historical data, thus making data Findable.
+- To be Findable - F1. (meta)data are assigned a globally unique and persistent identifier - F2. data are described with rich metadata (defined by R1 below) - F3. metadata clearly and explicitly include the identifier of the data it describes - F4. (meta)data are registered or indexed in a searchable resource

-The MobiDataLab approach is based on three pillars: the Open Knowledge Base (OKB), the Transport Cloud and the Labs (Living and Virtual).
-OKB will be produced as a result of WP2 and
+The MobiDataLab approach is based on three pillars: The Open Knowledge Base (OKB), the Transport Cloud and the Labs (Living and Virtual).